Dave-code-creater/chiropractor/README.md

 Docker Compose now also starts a RabbitMQ container on ports 5672 and 15672 so services can publish and consume events locally.
+All services are configured with `RABBITMQ_URL=amqp://rabbitmq:5672` so they connect to the broker automatically.

 ## Additional Endpoints